 Food trucks, vans and trailers can make positive contributions to the attraction and vitality of our local areas and provide economic and cultural benefits for the community.
 The Kingborough food truck permit enables mobile food vendors to trade at approved locations on Council road reservations and land.

-The food truck policy provides guidelines for trading times, trading locations and a list of no-go zones.
+The Food Truck Policy (PDF) provides guidelines for trading times, trading locations and a list of no-go zones.
 These policy conditions are to ensure and maintain:

 - public safety and amenity,

 Tasmanian-wide mobile food business registration is a prerequisite for the Kingborough food truck permit.

 Have you registered your food business with a Tasmanian council?

 Information on how to register your food business in Tasmania and other helpful information can be found on our Food Safety page.

 Food trucks on private property or State land

 The Kingborough food truck permit does not apply for mobile food trading on private property, State land, or State highway reservations.

 Food trading (food services) on private property may be prohibited or require a planning permit, depending on the controls of the Kingborough Interim Planning Scheme 2015.
 We strongly recommend that you seek advice from Council’s Planning Department before any other approvals to understand the requirements.